-National Qualifying Competitions are open to all USA Gymnastics Athletes who have the desire, dedication, and interest in pursuing the Elite Program.
-It is strongly recommended that any coach and athlete interested in competing at the Elite level participate in the TOPs and elite developmental programs.
-Please call the National office with any questions concerning foreign athlete participation.
+National Qualifying Competitions are open to all USA Gymnastics Athlete members who have the desire, dedication, and interest in pursuing the Elite Program.
+It is strongly recommended that any coach and athlete interested in competing at the Elite level participate in the TOPS and elite developmental programs.
+Please call USA Gymnastics with any questions concerning foreign athlete participation.

 - A. Compulsory and National Qualifiers are qualifying meets (by score) for the Classic competitions.
-National Qualifier Meets are both compulsory and optional competitions. - All information regarding Elite meets, including results, will be posted on the website.
+National Qualifier Meets are both compulsory and optional competitions. - All information regarding Elite meets, including results, will be posted on the USA Gymnastics website.
 Elite Qualifying meet information must be available on the website at least four (4) weeks in advance of the competition date.
-The meet hosts are responsible for reporting the results by e-mail no more than 24 hours after the competition to the USA Gymnastics Women's Senior Vice President at the National Office. - Interested gyms may conduct compulsory qualifying meets by request only.
-Request should be sent to USA Gymnastics Women's Vice President at the National Office.
-The compulsory qualifier request form may be found on the USA Gymnastics web site at: https://usagym.org/PDFs/Women/ElitePre-Elite/hostrequestform.pdf - 3.
+The meet hosts are responsible for reporting the results by e-mail no more than 24 hours after the competition to the USA Gymnastics Women's Vice President at USA Gymnastics. - Interested gyms may conduct compulsory qualifying meets by request only.
+Requests should be sent to USA Gymnastics Women's Vice President - aheffernon@usagym.org.
+The compulsory qualifier request form may be found on the USA Gymnastics web site. - 3.
 There will be designated National Qualifiers for the purpose of qualifying athletes to the Classic competitions.
 Meet Directors of the National Qualifying Meets must send meet information to the USA Gymnastics office to be posted on the USA Gymnastics website and must be available on the website at least four (4) weeks in advance of the competition date. - 4.
 National qualifiers will be conducted prior to the Classic competitions. - 5.
 There is no limit to the number of compulsory or optional attempts for qualification.